-Dr. Kimburley Choi is Assistant Professor of the School of Creative Media at the City University of Hong Kong.
+Dr. Kimburley Choi is Associate Professor of the School of Creative Media at the City University of Hong Kong.
 As an interdisciplinary scholar conducting research on cultural reproduction and changes, my research employs contemporary debates in cultural studies and sociology to explore socio-cultural material arenas in relation to identity and power.

 - Everyday material-discursive practices

-- Parenting, family studies, home culture
+- Housing studies and home culture

-- Women’s studies
+- Women and children studies

-- Visual ethnography
+- Visual Ethnography